Skip to Main Content

 Q: How do you determine how many print copies are purchased for the library?

-A: RCSI Library uses a ratio of roughly a one copy per 20 students.
+A: RCSI Library uses a ratio of roughly one copy per 20 students.

 Q: How will I know if a title I have suggested to the Library has been chosen for purchase?

-A: Content and Metadata Management staff will contact you to update you.
+A: A member of the Content and Metadata Management staff will email you to update you.

-Q: I need an access to a particular resource for a course I am teaching, but the Library does not have access to it.
+Q: I need access to a particular resource for a course I am teaching, but the Library does not have access to it.
 Can I share PDFs of articles for my students in Moodle?
-I have access to this resource though my other affiliation.
+I have access to this resource through my other affiliation.

 Q: Can I donate books to the library?